Bowater House: Construction

 A redevelopment of the site had been proposed in the 1930s.
 The existing buildings were damaged by bombing during the Second World War and mostly demolished in 1942.
 The cleared site was ripe for redevelopment after the war, and was acquired by the Land Securities Investment Trust.

 A new building was designed by architects Guy Morgan & Partners as part of a wider but ultimately unrealised plan to create a large rectangular roundabout to the south, similar to Parliament Square, which would have included a sunken pedestrian piazza surrounded by commercial buildings and office blocks.
-As the request of London County Council, the project included a widening of Knightsbridge, and the creation of a new dual-carriageway road beneath the building, named Edinburgh Gate after the Duke of Edinburgh, to provide access to Hyde Park, and also providing access to underground car parks.
+At the request of London County Council, the project included widening Knightsbridge, and creating a new dual-carriageway road beneath the building, named Edinburgh Gate after the Duke of Edinburgh, to provide access to Hyde Park and underground car parks.

 The building included four main blocks: two slabs of offices oriented east-west to bridge the new road, with an 8-storey block facing the park to the north and a lower parallel block on pilotis facing Knightsbridge to the south, connected by two blocks running north-south to either side of Edinburgh Gate, with the taller one to the west including a tower reaching 17 storeys, some 52 m high.
 The tower was lower than the skyscraper included in the original design, shortened during the planning process to reduce its visual impact when viewed from Hyde Park.

 After clearing the site in 1956, construction started in 1957 and was completed in 1958.
 The buildings were constructed by Taylor Woodrow Construction, using a steel frame and concrete cast in situ, with the floor slabs having steel water pipes cast-in for heating and possibly cooling.
 The building was clad with polished granite, brick and glass, creating approximately 25000 sqm of floor space.
 It was pre-let as the London headquarters of the Bowater Paper Corporation.

 Harold Samuel, founder and chairman of Land Securities, commissioned a sculpture from Jacob Epstein: his last sculpture Rush of Green (also known as The Bowater House Group, The Return of Spring, The Family, or The Pan Group) was completed shortly before his death in 1959 and installed in 1961 on a plinth separating the carriageways beneath the building.
 A maquette of the sculpture was exhibited in the foyer of the building.